451PCBCOM/PCB-TRC20/Faucet/README.md

-Smart contract for make a TRC20 token faucet.
+Smart contract to make a TRC20 token faucet.